m4ttsch/omscs-notes-notes/information-security/mandatory-access-control.md

 In the Department of Defense, the labels will include a clearance level for users and a classification level for documents, as well as a compartment.
 The compartment is used to describe what kind of information a document contains and what categories of information a user can access.

-In the commercial world, we don’t have notions of clearance and classification, so the labels will look different.
+In the commercial world, we don't have notions of clearance and classification, so the labels will look different.

 The concerns are different as well.
 For example, we may have a policy that prevents conflict of interest.
 A user may not be able to access resources from which they stand to enjoy a material gain.